Gowee/mdfp-san/README.md

 ## Notes / TODOs

+- All requests used to fetch certificates from [crt.sh](https://crt.sh) are sequential resulting in fairly slow response.
-- Still under development to be usable enough.
-For example, planning to recursively query newly found domains / organizations for better coverage.
+- Still under development to be usable enough. ~~~~For example, planning to recursively query newly found domains / organizations for better coverage.~~~~ (Done)
 - Known to be easily exceed the execution time limit of Cloudflare Worker.
 Planning to re-implement on other service/platform.
 - No Web UI available yet.
 - No CI or test.